bradhackinen/nama/README.md

 # Now merge will find all the matches we want except  'ABC Inc.' <--> 'A.B.C.
 INCORPORATED'
 matcher.merge(df1,df2,on='name')

-# Fit a LSA model to generate similarity measures
+# Fit an LSI model to generate similarity measures
-lsa = LSAModel(matcher)
+lsi = LSIModel(matcher)

 # Use fuzzy matching to find likely misses
-matcher.suggestMatches(lsa)
+matcher.suggestMatches(lsi)

 # Review fuzzy matches
 matcher.matchesDF()